 I knew the writing was on the wall for my recreational flying days when my excellent instructor, whose flying career I quite often dreamed of emulating, quit commercial flying altogether so he could sell Amway.

 We’re all here because we have some degree of that aforementioned obsession with things that fly.
 However, actually becoming a pilot and flying on a regular basis for fun is a privilege and a joy only a vanishingly small percentage of us will actually ever do.
-I hesitate to say these people are lucky; however, the hard work, incredible commitment, and lifestyle sacrifices safe flying demands, collectively mean luck has little to do with it.
+I hesitate to say these people are lucky; however, the hard work, incredible commitment, and lifestyle sacrifices that safe flying demands, collectively mean luck has little to do with it.

 So what are the rest of us supposed to do if we want to participate as opposed to spectate, lest we expectorate over the prohibitively high cost of stick time?